quocdang1998/merlin/docs/source/installation.rst

 .. envvar:: MERLIN_DETECT_CUDA_ARCH

-   Automatically detect architechtures of all GPUs connected to the CPU employed for compilation.
-Otherwise, the architechtures fallback to the cache variable ``CMAKE_CUDA_ARCHITECTURES``.
+   Automatically detect the architectures of all GPUs connected to the CPU employed for compilation.
+Otherwise, the architectures fallback to the cache variable ``CMAKE_CUDA_ARCHITECTURES``.

    :Type: ``BOOL``
    :Value: ``ON``, ``OFF``